 Stabilization First

 Before diving into trauma processing, focus on building safety and stability.
 This foundation makes deeper work possible without overwhelming you.
+Rushing into memory processing without stability can lead to re-traumatization.
+Prioritizing safety ensures that healing is sustainable and manageable.
+This phase is about creating a life where recovery can take root.

 Safety, sleep, routine, substance risk reduction